 CNN (Convolutional Neural Networks)

+As CNNs have fewer connections and parameters compared to other neural networks with similar layer sizes, they are easier to train and control.
+So we first built a traditional CNN algorithm to solve the problem.
+Our net contains five layers with weights: two Convolutional layers and three Fully Connected layers.
+Then the output of the last Fully Connected layer is fed to a 10-way Softmax which produces a distribution over the 10 class labels.

-We first built a traditional CNN algorithm to solve the problem.
-Here is the framework of layers in our CNN in order: Convolutional Layer1, Batch Normalization Layer, Max-Pooling Layer, Convolutional Layer2, Batch Normalization Layer, Max-Pooling Layer, Fully Connected Layer1, Fully Connected Layer2, and Softmax Layer.
+Here is the detailed framework of layers in our CNN in order: Convolutional Layer1, Batch Normalization Layer, Max-Pooling Layer, Convolutional Layer2, Batch Normalization Layer, Max-Pooling Layer, Fully Connected Layer1, Fully Connected Layer2, and Softmax Layer.